OSGeo/OSGeoLive-doc/en/overview/tinyows_overview.rst

 Web Feature Service
 ~~~~~~~~~~~~~~~~~~~

-TinyOWS is a high performance, Transactional Web Feature Service (WFS-T) which is light weight and easy to deploy, using a CGI or FastCGI interface and using :doc:`PostGIS <../overview/postgis_overview>` for data storage.
+TinyOWS is a high performance, Transactional Web Feature Service (WFS-T) which is light weight and easy to deploy, using a CGI or FastCGI interface and using :doc:`PostGIS <postgis_overview>` for data storage.

 .. image:: ../../images/screenshots/800x600/tinyows_digitizing.jpg
   :scale: 55 %
   :alt: digitizing
   :align: right

-TinyOWS is commonly used in conjunction with :doc:`MapServer <../overview/mapserver_overview>` to provide WFS-T and fast WFS services for :doc:`QGIS <../overview/qgis_overview>` and/or :doc:`OpenLayers <../overview/openlayers_overview>` clients.
+TinyOWS is commonly used in conjunction with :doc:`MapServer <mapserver_overview>` to provide WFS-T and fast WFS services for :doc:`QGIS <qgis_overview>` and/or :doc:`OpenLayers <openlayers_overview>` clients.
 It is used in production in organisations around the world, including risk adverse government agencies.
 TinyOWS strictly implements the WFS 1.0 and 1.1 standards, and has passed all OGC CITE units tests (~ 1000 unit tests).

 Core Features